microsoft/hi-ml/docs/source/runner.md

 ## Run inference with a pretrained model

-You can use the hi-ml-runner in inference mode only by switching the `--run_inference_only` flag on and specifying the model weights by setting `--src_checkpoint` argument that supports three types of checkpoints:
+You can use the hi-ml-runner in inference mode only by switching the `--run_inference_only` flag on and specifying the model weights by setting `--src_checkpoint` argument.
+With this flag, the model will be evaluated on the test set only.
+There is also an option for evaluating the model an a full dataset, described further below.

+### Specifying the checkpoint to use

+When running inference on a trained model, you need to provide a model checkpoint that should be used.
+This is done via the `--src_checkpoint` argument.
+This supports three types of checkpoints:

 - A local path where the checkpoint is stored `--src_checkpoint=local/path/to/my_checkpoint/model.ckpt`
 - A remote URL from where to download the weights `--src_checkpoint=https://my_checkpoint_url.com/model.ckpt`